Onboarding Process

 Q: What is the name of the process?

-A: Employee onboarding.
+A: Customer onboarding.

 Q: What is the goal of the process?